Introduction to PostgreSQL Architecture

 As we know that PostgreSQL is the most advanced relational database management system.
 PostgreSQL architecture uses two models.

-The client sends a request to the PostgreSQL server, and the PostgreSQL server responds to the client request.
-In typical application client and server is on different host in that scenario, they will communicate through TCP/IP network connection.
+The client sends a request to the PostgreSQL server, and the PostgreSQL server responds to the client’s request.
+In typical application client and server is on a different host in that scenario, they will communicate through TCP/IP network connection.
 PostgreSQL server handling multiple concurrent sessions from the client.
-To achieve this by starting a new process for each connection.
+To achieve this by, starting a new process for each connection.
 From that point, the new server process and the client will communicate without another process intervention.
 PostgreSQL has its own background processes to manage the PostgreSQL server.

 Architecture of PostgreSQL